ThreeBears_DallE_Jon_01Mar2026_InsideCropped_Text_200by188

 [discount_rates_problem] [surplus_refunds]

-Those with longer memories will recall that we’ve been here before when “excessive surpluses” were regulated between 1987 and 2004 (at GAD, I was part of the regulatory team).
+Those with longer memories will recall that we’ve been here before when “excessive surpluses” were regulated between 1987 and 2004 (while at GAD, I was part of the regulatory team).
 It is fair to record that we discovered that not all actuaries understood the fairly simple rules in place then and I imagine that any new rules will be somewhat more complex.
 If anyone is interested, a personal mindmap summary from 2002 is here (yes, I now hate the colour scheme).

 In February 2025, the Association of Consulting Actuaries published a policy paper, which laid out seven key challenges that would need to be addressed.
 Under challenge [2], they suggested that the assets in the DB pension scheme after releasing surplus – together with any supporting covenant and security – must provide a high degree of confidence to the trustees that members will still receive their existing benefits in full.